Sojourn to

 Our ideal itinerary traces Paul's first missionary route from the Mediterranean coast at Antalya and Perga northward through Pisidian Antioch, Iconium, and Lystra.
 Next, we’ll visit church cities of Paul’s later journeys and of Paul’s and John’s epistles.
 Along the way we'll open our Bibles in the cities to which Paul wrote his letters and to which John addressed the Revelation, connecting the words on the page to the earth beneath our feet.

-Heading through the Lycus Valley to Hierapolis, Colossae, Laodicea, and the magnificent ruins of Ephesus, we’ll continuing to the Aegean coast, ancient Troy and Troas, and finally Istanbul and the shores of Nicaea — where the Nicene Creed was ratified more than 1,700 years ago.
+Heading through the Lycus Valley to Hierapolis, Colossae, Laodicea, and the magnificent ruins of Ephesus, we’ll continue to the Aegean coast, ancient Troy and Troas, and finally Istanbul and the shores of Nicaea — where the Nicene Creed was ratified more than 1,700 years ago.

 Our prayer is that through this journey you will experience the intellectual validation and fortification of your faith; a deeper understanding of how the gospel spread from Jerusalem to the ends of the known world; the Scriptures coming alive to you as never before; recognition of Paul not only as a missionary but as a worldview warrior who reasoned, argued, and contended for truth in the most formidable intellectual arenas of his age; a new sense of the early church's courage in establishing the canon and defining the faith under pressure; and a sweet renewal of your relationship with Christ as you walk the ground where his church was born.